What is Six Sigma Certification? Six Things You Should Know

 Six Sigma education, training or certification “does add to your resume,” said Hayes, “especially in the manufacturing environment but also in the service industries.
 Six Sigma is so prevalent in industry nowadays that having a background in Six Sigma principles, processes and tools does help your career path.”

 It can also result in a salary bump.
-ASQ's 32nd annual Quality Progress Salary Survey found that professionals with a Six Sigma certification earned $7,500 more annually than those without one.
+ASQ's 3nnd annual Quality Progress Salary Survey found that professionals with a Six Sigma certification earned $16,000 more annually than those without one.
 Professionals with two Six Sigma certifications earned more than $11,000 annually than those with one certification, according to the survey of more than 6,000 respondents.

 While Six Sigma training for leadership and employees is a significant investment of time and money, the result is “that you have a common language, and that language is ‘Show me the data.’
 It’s not about opinion, history, or anecdote.
 Instead, it’s data-driven,” she said.
 The increased availability of data today means there are more opportunities to leverage Six Sigma across a range of industries.

-Finally, a benefit of Six Sigma is the signaling that results from certification or training.
+Finally, a benefit and one of the top reasons to get your Six Sigma certification is the signaling that results from the certification or training.

 “Your customers know that as a Six Sigma organization, your intention is to produce defect-free products or services.
 For many businesses and organizations, that’s worth the investment, which is why GE and others have been so keen on the process for so long.”